TheRealFalseReality/aquapi/README.md

 homeassistant.local:8123
 ```

-2. Then, power on the AquaPi.
-And Connect to Wifi:
+2. Power on the AquaPi and connect to Wifi:
 On your Phone, connect to the Wifi Network `AquaPi-XXXXX`
 Then, enter your Wifi credentials
 *You should see a notification saying a New Device Discovered in Home Assistant.
 (Settings -> Devices & Services)*